ByJumperX4/linux-rt-libre-bjx4/README.md

 `Installation instructions (in case you don't know how to compile a linux kernel, but it's the normal process if you already know):`

-First, you want to clone the repo and clone kernel.org's kernel source code
+First, you want to clone the repo
 ```
 git clone https://github.com/ByJumperX4/linux-rt-libre-bjx4.git

 cd linux-rt-libre-bjx4

-git submodule init

 ```

-Cloning the kernel source may be long, as it's very big
+Cloning the kernel source may be a bit long, as it's pretty big.

 Next, copy the sources into a working directory, got into that working directory, patch the kernel's sources and remove all the proprietary blobs